SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 [slide hideTitle]
 # Problem: REST Countries

-Download the **resources** for these tasks [here](https://videos.softuni.org/resources/javascript/javascript-applications/JS-Apps-Rest-Services-and-AJAX-Resources.zip).
+Download the **resources** for these tasks from [here](https://videos.softuni.org/resources/javascript/javascript-applications/JS-Apps-Rest-Services-and-AJAX-Resources.zip).

 ## Working with Remote Data
 For the solution of some of the following tasks, you will need to use an up-to-date version of the **local REST service**, provided in the lesson’s resources archive.